JuheonYi/VESPCN-PyTorch/README.md

 ## **How to run the code**
 1. Add your own template in template.py, indicating parameters related to running the code (especially, specify the task (Image/MC/Video) and set training/test dataset directories specific to your filesystem)
-2. add your model in ./model/ directory (filename should be in lower cases)
+2. Add your model in ./model/ directory (filename should be in lower cases)
-3. Finally, type "python3 main.py --template $(your template) --model $(model you want to train)
+3. Type "python3 main.py --template $(your template) --model $(model you want to train)" for training
 4. If you want to add additional options for test benchmark datasets, modify ./data/__init__.py.
 5. For additional details, refer to [3] (We have borrowed most of the implementation details from there).